reginbald/ID2223-project-colorize-images-ML/README.md

 `docker start --interactive tensorflow-id2223`

 ## Data
-Extract the data.zip file in the notebooks folder
+Extract the data.zip file in the root folder

 ## Version Control
 Remember to clear all output in the notebooks before commiting changes.